cursorless-dev/cursorless/docs/contributing/scope-support-per-language.md

 - comment.line
 - map

-### jsonl - Unsupported facets
+### jsonl - Unspecified facets

-These facets are not supported yet and needs a developer to implement them\
+These facets are unspecified\
-_Note that in many instances we actually do support this scope, but we have not yet updated `languageScopeSupport` to reflect this fact_
+_Note that in many instances we actually do support these scopes, but we have not yet updated `languageScopeSupport` to reflect this fact_

 - anonymousFunction
 - argument.actual